 What’s the Greatest Material for Plantation Shutters?

-There are a lot of possibilities offered when picking out your plantation shutters, including wood, composite, polymer/faux wood or vinyl.
+There are a variety of possibilities at hand when ordering your plantation shutters, including wood, composite, polymer/faux wood or vinyl.

-Here are several things to consider with every option.
+Here are a couple things to consider with each option.

-Wood shutters are the gold standard in shutter materials, offering top quality and appeal.
+Wood shutters are the standard in shutter materials, providing excellent quality and appeal.
 They’re also the priciest.

-These energy-saving shutters can be customized in an assortment of finish options, with white being the most sought-after in San Antonio now.
+These energy-conserving shutters are available in an assortment of finish choices, with white being the most sought-after in San Antonio now.

-Intense humidity can be challenging for real wood shutters, due to the fact that the material generally swells in heat.
-However, this window treatment can be assembled with top materials and components to offset temperatures.
+Intense humidity can be challenging for real wood shutters, due to the fact that the material naturally enlarges in heat.
+However, this window treatment can be assembled with excellent materials and components to offset temperatures.

 Composite shutters are frequently referred to as synthetic wood.
-This material is most often intended for outside storm shutters, rather than interior plantation shutters.
+This material is most often intended for exterior storm shutters, rather than interior plantation shutters.

-Composite is commonly an artificial wood product that may include added materials, like waterproof PVC.
+Composite is commonly a milled wood product that may include additional materials, like water-repellent PVC.

 This compressed material looks like 100% wood.
 But it’s often heavier and tougher to install.